 Another benefit is that they work well in areas that are difficult to get completely dry.
 While the tooth must be completely dry for a composite resin filling, that is not a problem for amalgam.

 Finally, amalgams are the most economical option available.

 The best reason to replace a filling is if it is broken, failed, or defective.
 It should also be replaced if there is decay around it, as decay can get under the filling and cause an abscess.

 You may also consider how long you have had the filling.
 Since amalgams tend to last 10-15 years, if your filling is a decade old or older, it may be wise to go ahead and replace it.

 Some patients don’t like the way silver fillings look, and they choose to replace them for cosmetic reasons.

 Moreover, amalgams adjust to changes in temperature.
 For instance, if you eat something cold, like ice cream, they contract, creating a gap around the filling.
-And consuming hot foods and beverages expands them, placing strain on your tooth.
+Consuming hot foods and beverages expands them, placing strain on your teeth.
 These constant adjustments can weaken or even crack your tooth.

 Unless your filling needs replacement, the decision comes down to your feelings regarding functionality, esthetics, comfort, and your level of concern over potential health issues.

 If you want to replace old fillings, the best option is white fillings.
 Since this material can be shaded to match your teeth, they are practically invisible when you smile and laugh.